All Episodes

 Either they paid out a handsome sum for the protection of their estate, or they would suffer dire and violent consequences.

-Anton Bloch, an anthropologist who studied the gangs of Italy, defined the central characteristic of mafia as the private use of unlicensed violence as a means of control in the public arena.
+Anton Bloch, an anthropologist who studied the gangs of Italy, defines the central characteristic of Mafia as the private use of unlicensed violence as a means of control in the public arena.

 That is probably one of the best definitions ever.